 Progress

-As of 2022, the best management practices (BMPs) in place to reduce pollution are estimated to achieve 51% of the nitrogen reductions, 60% of the phosphorus reductions and 100% of the sediment reductions needed to attain applicable water quality standards when compared to the 2009 loads.
-According to the Chesapeake Assessment Scenario Tool (CAST), BMPs (pollution controls) put in place in the Chesapeake Bay watershed between 2009 and 2022 are estimated to lower nitrogen loads 14%, phosphorus loads 13% and sediment loads 5%, compared to 2009.
-As modeled based on the implementation of BMPs, the sediment load reductions have met the established target, nitrogen loads have decreased, and phosphorus loads have increased from 2021 to 2022.
+As of 2023, the best management practices (BMPs) in place Watershed-wide to reduce pollutant loads are estimated to achieve 57% of the nitrogen reductions, 67% of the phosphorus reductions and 100% of the sediment reductions needed to attain applicable water quality standards when compared to the 2009 loads.
+According to the Chesapeake Assessment Scenario Tool (CAST) version 19, BMPs (pollution controls) put in place in the Chesapeake Bay watershed between 2009 and 2023 are estimated to have reduced nitrogen loads by 16.9%, phosphorus loads by 17.3% and sediment loads by 5.8%, compared to 2009.
+As modeled based on the implementation of BMPs, the sediment load reductions have met the established target and nitrogen and phosphorus loads have decreased from 2022 to 2023, constituting an increase in overall progress.

 Outlook: Off Course

-At the Fall 2022 Executive Council meeting, it was acknowledged that the 2025 Watershed Implementation Plans (WIPs) outcome will not be met on time and the indicators for this outcome support the determination that it is off course.
-The outlook for pollution loads is forecasted by comparing recent modeled progress for the 2022 progress year to the expected goal for the 2022 progress year, which is an 85% achievement of the 2025 planning target as compared to 2009.
+At the Fall 2022 Executive Council meeting, it was acknowledged that the 2025 Watershed Implementation Plans (WIPs) outcome will not be met on time, and the indicators for this outcome continue to support the determination that it is off course.
+The outlook for pollutant loads is forecasted by comparing recent modeled progress for the 2023 progress year to the expected goal for the 2023 progress year, which is a 90% achievement of the 2025 planning target as compared to 2009.
 BMPs are in place to achieve 100% of the needed sediment load reductions for the Chesapeake Bay watershed as a whole.
-Pennsylvania, Delaware, and New York have not met their statewide planning targets for sediment.
-Nitrogen and phosphorus modeled load reductions are well below 85% and thus off course for the Chesapeake Bay watershed as a whole.
+However, Delaware, New York and Pennsylvania have not met their statewide planning targets for sediment.
+Nitrogen and phosphorus modeled load reductions are well below 90% and thus off course for the Chesapeake Bay watershed as a whole, though the District of Columbia and West Virginia have met their statewide nitrogen and phosphorus targets.

 The Modeled Load Reduction indicator (covering nitrogen, phosphorus and sediment loads) is used to estimate progress toward this outcome.
-This data in enhanced by considering the combination of modeled and observed load data reported under the Water Quality Standards and Attainment Outcome’s Total Maximum Daily Load (TMDL) indicator and via the Monitored and Expected Total Reduction Indicator for the Chesapeake (METRIC) tool.
+This data is enhanced by considering the combination of modeled and observed load data reported under the Water Quality Standards Attainment and Monitoring Outcome’s Total Maximum Daily Load (TMDL) indicator and via the Monitored and Expected Total Reduction Indicator for the Chesapeake (METRIC) tool.

-This indicator reflects nutrient and sediment pollution load estimates generated using the CAST-2019 version of the Phase 6 model (which includes baseline data up through the 2022 progress year) and wastewater discharge data reported by jurisdictions and calibrated using monitoring data.
+This indicator reflects nutrient and sediment pollutant load estimates generated using the 2019 version of CAST, which is part of the Phase 6 suite of modeling tools (which includes baseline data up through the 2023 progress year) and wastewater discharge data reported by jurisdictions and calibrated using monitoring data.
 For detailed descriptions of CAST, please visit the CAST Model Documentation website.

 Modeled Nitrogen Loads: Improvement

-Phosphorus loads to the Bay increased by an estimated 0.16 million pounds/year from 2021 to 2022, compared to the average load reduction of 0.20 million pounds/year between 2009 to 2021.
-This increase in modeled phosphorus loads reflects a decrease in recent progress.
-Pollution controls implemented between 2009 and 2022 have reduced phosphorus loads to the Bay by about 2.3 million pounds, a 13.4% reduction.
-The BMPs in place as of 2022 are estimated to have achieved 60% of the phosphorus load reductions necessary to meet the 2025 target, as compared to 2009.
+Phosphorus loads to the Bay decreased by an estimated 0.67 million pounds/year from 2022 to 2023, compared to the average load reduction of 0.2 million pounds/year between 2009 and 2022.
+This decrease in modeled phosphorus loads reflects an increase in recent progress.
+Pollution controls implemented between 2009 and 2023 have reduced phosphorus loads to the Bay by about 3.0 million pounds, a 17.3% reduction, since 2009.
+The BMPs in place as of 2023 are estimated to have achieved 67% of the phosphorus load reductions necessary to meet the 2025 target, as compared to 2009.

-Jurisdictions have described the steps they are taking to reduce pollution and achieve the necessary nutrient and sediment load reductions in their respective WIPs.
+Jurisdictions have described the steps they are taking to achieve the nutrient and sediment load reductions they committed to make in their respective Phase III WIPs.
 Jurisdictions developed and submitted Phase I WIPs in 2010, Phase II WIPs in 2012 and Phase III WIPs in 2019.
-Final planning targets for sediment and source sectors were established for the 2018 reporting period.
+New York and Pennsylvania amended their Phase III WIPs in 2021 and 2022, respectively.

 Learn About Factors Influencing Progress